 Claudia Pilsl is a photographer and media artist based in Bristol and Vienna.
 She creates installations and projection works and engages diverse audiences in and beyond the gallery space.
+With her practice she examines the perception of the photographic/filmic frame within a socio-cultural context.
+In particular she is interested in urban living and migration and in how agency can make a difference.
+She believes that art instigates change and that participatory works are empowering both to individuals and communities.
 Her work is included in major collections such as the Museum of modern Art Vienna, Kestner Gesellschaft Hannover, the DG Bank Collection, the Art Collection of Upper Austria, SK Stiftung Cologne, and the Photo Collection Austria.
 She won two major fellowships (Arts Council Austria, City of Bremen), the Prize for Visual Art of Upper Austria, and a Research Fellowship at Southampton Institute.

 Solo shows … Recent solo shows are 'Resident' at Project Space Plus, ‘Playing Out in the City’ at Auf der Festung in Salzburg, ‘Between Worlds’ at Bend in the River in Gainsborough, ‘Parks, Gardens and Urban Living’ at artP Kunstverein Perchtoldsdorf, ‘One two infinity’ at Bend in the River in Gainsborough, ‘Latent Space’ at ROOM in Bristol, 'Space Encounters’ at the Landesmuseum in Linz, ‘Zwischenräume’ at the Galerie im Bürgerhaus in Neunkirchen and ‘Aperture’ at Aspex Gallery in Portsmouth.

-Group Shows … Her work has been included in the numerous group shows: 'We are more than two' at the art space Stōl in Vienna, 'Art within the Cracks of Women’s Lives' at Spike Island in Bristol, festival x-24 at x-church in Gainsborough, 'a little group show' at x-church in Gainsborough, 'Data Ache' at Radiant Gallery in Plymouth, 24h cinema at Fesitval 24-x in Gainsborough, 'Loose Space' (also curated) at ArtP in Perchtoldsdorf, ‘Within Walking Distance’ at Bermondsey Project Space in London, ‘A Loose Traverse’ at Greenwich Gallery in London, 'The Walking Encyclopedia' at AirSpace Gallery in Stoke on Trent, ‘An Urban Analogue’ At Goldsmiths College in London, ‘Paradise Revealed’ in Kent, ‘Introduction to the History of Art’ at Ursula Blickle Foundation in Kraichtal-Unteröwisheim, ‘For the time being/A Promise of Progress’ at the Victoria Baths Manchester, ‘Species of Spaces’ at Danielle Arnaud in London, ‘Liminal / Minimal / Nominal: Architectural Traces’ at John Hansard Gallery in Southampton, and ‘Host’ at Hastings Museum and Art Gallery.
+Group Shows … Her work has been included in numerous group shows: 'Centre of Gravity' at the Old Soap Works in Bristol, 'Bring Your Vision' in Perchtoldsdorf, 'We are more than two' at the art space Stōl in Vienna, 'Art within the Cracks of Women’s Lives' at Spike Island in Bristol, festival x-24 at x-church in Gainsborough, 'a little group show' at x-church in Gainsborough, 'Data Ache' at Radiant Gallery in Plymouth, 24h cinema at Fesitval 24-x in Gainsborough, 'Loose Space' (also curated) at ArtP in Perchtoldsdorf, ‘Within Walking Distance’ at Bermondsey Project Space in London, ‘A Loose Traverse’ at Greenwich Gallery in London, 'The Walking Encyclopedia' at AirSpace Gallery in Stoke on Trent, ‘An Urban Analogue’ At Goldsmiths College in London, ‘Paradise Revealed’ in Kent, ‘Introduction to the History of Art’ at Ursula Blickle Foundation in Kraichtal-Unteröwisheim, ‘For the time being/A Promise of Progress’ at the Victoria Baths Manchester, ‘Species of Spaces’ at Danielle Arnaud in London, ‘Liminal / Minimal / Nominal: Architectural Traces’ at John Hansard Gallery in Southampton, and ‘Host’ at Hastings Museum and Art Gallery.

 Publications … To date, her work has been documented in five solo catalogues of which the most recent one is ‘Space Encounters’.
 Her work has also been featured in various catalogues and publications such as Camera Austria or a-n magazine.

-Teaching … Since 1998, she has worked as a visiting lecturer and artist in residence at art schools across England and at present she is contributing to the BA Fine Art Photography course at the Art University College in Bournemouth.
+Teaching … Since 1998, she has worked as a visiting lecturer and artist in residence at art schools across England and at present regularily contributes to the BA Fine Art Photography course at the Art University College in Bournemouth.

 Some of the organisations she has been working with …